+Step 11 - Separate the right adhesive

-- Slide the opening pick around the bottom right corner of the iPhone to separate its adhesive. - Continue sliding up the right edge of the iPhone until you reach the top right corner.
-Don't insert your pick more than 3 mm, as you may damage internal components. - Leave the pick in the top right corner before continuing.
+• Slide the opening pick around the bottom right corner and along the right edge of the iPhone, slicing through the adhesive holding the display in place.

+⚠ Don't insert your pick more than 3 mm, as you may damage internal components.

+Leave the pick in the top right corner before continuing.